- Lifetime Eligibility for Federal Pell Grants

 - Students are financially responsible for all semester tuition and fee charges incurred despite their non-attendance.
 Students should adhere to the college policy regarding dropping or withdrawing.

 REFUNDS FOR DROPPED COURSES

 - Courses must be officially dropped during the stated refund period for the semester.
-Courses can be dropped online through web services or in person at a Student Services Center.
+Courses can be dropped online through Student Planning or in person at a Student Services Center.
 Failure to attend a course does not constitute an official drop and students will remain responsible for all tuition and fee charges.

 - Refund amounts are determined by the official drop date recorded on the student’s account.

 - Refunds can take up to four weeks to be processed and checks to be drawn.
 Refund checks will be mailed to students at their address of record.
 Note that refunds for payments made by credit card will be credited to the card from which the payment was made.

 - COURSES DROPPED PRIOR TO THE START OF A SEMESTER